Europe plays 'vital' role in Trump geopolitics

 Trump's ideas were laid out in a National Security Strategy on Monday (18 December) which said "a strong and free Europe is of vital importance to the United States."

-"The United States is safer when Europe is prosperous and stable, and can help defend our shared interests and ideals," it said.
+"The United States is safer when Europe is prosperous and stable, and can help defend our shared interests," it said.

-The paper designated "the revisionist powers of China and Russia" as the main threats to US and Western "power, influence, and interests" on the world stage.
+The paper designated "the revisionist powers of China and Russia" as the main threats to US supremacy.

 It said the Chinese military "seeks to displace the United States in the Indo-Pacific region" and that Russia "seeks to restore its great power status and establish spheres of influence near its borders".

-It noted that China was using state investments to gain a "strategic foothold" in central and eastern Europe, in Latin America, and in Africa.
+It noted that China was using state investments to gain a "strategic foothold" in central and eastern Europe, Latin America, and Africa.

 It also said Russia was "using subversive measures to weaken the credibility of America's commitment to Europe, undermine transatlantic unity, and weaken European institutions and governments".

-"With its invasions of Georgia and Ukraine, Russia demonstrated its willingness to violate the sovereignty of states in the region," it added.
+"With its invasions of Georgia and Ukraine, Russia demonstrated its willingness to violate the sovereignty of states in the region," it said.

-"Russia, too, projects its influence ... through the control of key energy and other infrastructure throughout parts of Europe," it said.
+"Russia, too, projects its influence ... through the control of key energy and other infrastructure throughout parts of Europe," it added.

 In response, the Trump document said "the United States and Europe will work together to counter Russian subversion and aggression".